 LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 MRS: "not warranted at this time.
-4/27 tabled to consider as carryover 1071 332 Pouliot An Act To Reduce Property Taxes for Maine Residents This bill increases homestead property tax exemption program to \$50,000 for property tax years beginning on or after April 1, 2021.
+1071 332 5/4 5/10 Pouliot Maine Residents This bill increases the total exemption under the Maine resident homestead property tax exemption program to \$50,000 for property tax years beginning on or after April 1, 2021.
 This bill also increases state reimbursement to municipalities for homestead property tax exemptions from 70% to 100% for property tax years beginning on or after April 1, 2021.
-1118 910 4/15 4/29 Lawrence An Act To Promote Reliable Rural High-speed Internet This bill provides an income tax credit for: 1. high-speed Internet service providers 2. who engage in a project approved by the Commissioner of ECD 3. that provides high-speed Internet service 4. where the average number of potential customers per mile does not exceed 20 and 5. the cost to the customers does not exceed the CPI cost for high-speed Internet service in a metropolitan area.
+OTPA/ OTPA 1118 910 Lawrence An Act To Promote Reliable Rural High-speed Internet This bill provides an income tax credit for: 1. high-speed Internet service providers 2. who engage in a project approved by the Commissioner of ECD 3. that provides high-speed Internet service 4. where the average number of potential customers per mile does not exceed 20 and 5. the cost to the customers does not exceed the CPI cost for high-speed Internet service in a metropolitan area.
 Applies to TYs beginning on or after 1/1/22.
-Proposed amendment provided at PH by Comcast.
-ONTP 1129 228 4/14 Matlack An Act Relating to the Valuation of Retail Sales Facilities This bill provides that, in establishing the just value of retail sales facilities.
+1129 228 4/14 An Act Relating to the Valuation of Retail Sales Facilities This bill provides that, in establishing the just value of retail sales facilities.
 1. Consideration must be given to 3 recognized approaches to valuation of commercial property A. cost less depreciation B. income C. comparable sales and 2.
 The assessor must consider the value of reasonably similar properties with regard to age, condition, use, type of construction, location, design, physical features and economic characteristics.